BeBopLS3/PracticeProject3/readme.md

-# This part 2 of project 3
+# This is part 2 of project 3